HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

-> Check the companion app to see how some widgets are painted just defining a theme and letting the Android and the default values to do the rest.
+> Check the companion app to see how some widgets are painted just defining a theme and letting the Android and the default values do the rest.

 <img src="imgs/widgtes.jpg" alt="Widgets" width="350"/>